What Videos Should You Make For Your Business?

 Video tutorials are extremely popular online, and are a perfect way to showcase your expertise and authority, while simultaneously showing prospects that you’re a real, trustworthy individual — someone they’d like to do business with.

-The best approach for tutorial videos is to chop them up into succinct, bite-sized pieces.
+The best approach for demo videos is to chop them up into succinct, bite-sized pieces.
 Don’t create an hour-long tutorial on how to create a WordPress blog, when you can create ten six-minute videos showing the sequence step by individual step.

 Create a script by pretending you’re showing this process to a good friend and recording yourself speaking aloud while you teach your friend the steps involved.
 Turn the recording into a script, revise the script, and then create your video based on that script.